GClunies/reflekt/README.md

 - Leverage continuous integration to test and deploy changes to plans, events, and properties.

 ## Bets
-In developing Reflekt, I am betting on the following trends and developments:
+Reflekt is betting on the following trends in the product analytics space:
 - More explicit tracking.
 Less implicit tracking.
 - Product analytics increasingly powered by the data warehouse and dbt.
 - dbt [metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics) / [metrics layer](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-metrics-layer) - imagine defining metrics in the tracking plan and Reflekt templating them in dbt for you. 📈

+## Reporting bugs
+If you want to report a bug or request a feature, please open an [issue](https://github.com/GClunies/reflekt/issues).

+## Contributing code
+Feel free to open a [Pull Request](https://github.com/GClunies/reflekt/pulls) for contributions you would like to propose.
+See the [contributing](docs/CONTRIBUTING-CODE.md) docs for development environment details and guidance.